hackersanddesigners/obfuscation/README.md

 ## Testing

-We are using artillery to run stress-tests on the Socket server, so make sure you have the right URL in `tests/socketioload.yaml`, and then run the tests:
+We are using Artillery to run stress-tests on the Socket server, so make sure you have the right URL in `tests/socketioload.yaml`, and then run the tests:

 ```
 cd dev/tests
 artillery run socketioload.yaml
 ```

-Reconfigure apache and/or the load-balancing values of the server/client files accordingly.
+Reconfigure Apache and/or the load-balancing values of the server/client files accordingly.

 ## Authors